voxel51/fiftyone-teams-app-deploy/helm/docs/configuring-snapshot-archival.md

 To enable this feature, set the `FIFTYONE_SNAPSHOTS_ARCHIVE_PATH` environment variable to the path of a chosen storage location.

-Supported locations are network mounted filesystems and cloud storage folders.
+Supported locations are network-mounted filesystems and cloud storage folders.

-- Network mounted filesystem
+- Network-mounted filesystem
   - In `values.yaml`, set the path for a Persistent Volume Claim mounted to the `teams-api` deployment (not necessary to mount to other deployments) in both
     - `appSettings.env.FIFTYONE_SNAPSHOTS_ARCHIVE_PATH`